friends-of-ai/solve-problems-by-searching/README.md

 mh.addConnection(frankfurt,    bonn,         {cost: 173});
 mh.addConnection(bonn,         koeln,        {cost:  34});

-bfs.addCostFunction(function (currentNode, nextNode, connection) {
+/* it is a breadth first search - we only need a cost function to solve this problem */ bfs.addCostFunction(function (currentNode, nextNode, connection) {
     return connection.cost;
 });

-var tree = searchAlgorithm.calculateTree(muenchen, rostock);
+/* do all the calculation stuff */ var tree = searchAlgorithm.calculateTree(muenchen, rostock);
 var optimalWay = searchAlgorithm.getOptimalWay(tree, targetNode);